yushaku/dotFile/nvim/learn/search.md

 `*` is like `#` but it search backward

-# how to search and replate in vim
+# how to search and replace in vim

-## replate in first line
+## replace in first line

-- replate first match in first line `:s/search_word/replate_word`
+- replace first match in first line `:s/search_word/replace_word`
-- replate all in first line `:s/search_word/replate_word/g`
+- replace all in first line `:s/search_word/replace_word/g`

-## replate in total file
+## replace in total file

-- replate first match each line in total file `:%s/search_word/replate_word`
+- replace first match each line in total file `:%s/search_word/replace_word`
-- replate all `:%s/search_word/replate_word/g`
+- replace all `:%s/search_word/replace_word/g`

-## replate in from line to other line
+## replace in from line to other line

-- replate first match from line 2 to line 14 `:2,14s/search_word/replate_word`
+- replace first match from line 2 to line 14 `:2,14s/search_word/replace_word`
-- replate with case-insensitive: `:4,7s/search_word/substitue_word/i`
+- replace with case-insensitive: `:4,7s/search_word/substitue_word/i`
 - replae with case-sensitive: `:4,7s/search_word/substitue_word/I`

-## replate with your confirm
+## replace with your confirm

 - with `i` is case-insensitive
 - with `g` is global